 At the hotel

 Private club, spa, sauna, steam room, fitness centre, screening room, charged laundry service, free WiFi.
-In rooms: kitchen (with an oven, microwave, fridge-freezer, dishwasher, Opal coffee-maker, tea-making kit and glassware, cutlery and crockery), TV, air-conditioning.
+In rooms: TV, tea- and coffee-making kit, air-conditioning.
+Club rooms also have kitchenettes (with an oven, microwave, fridge-freezer, dishwasher, Opal coffee-maker, tea-making kit and glassware, cutlery and crockery).

 Our favourite rooms

-All rooms feel very much like your own private studio, laid out so that you enter the living room rather than the bedroom, and with a full kitchen and complement of home comforts.
-The two- and three- bedroom Vault rooms are ideal for families and groups, while twosomes just need to decide what view they’d like to have (atrium, picturesque Harrington Gardens).
+All Club rooms feel very much like your own private studio, laid out so that you enter the living room rather than the bedroom, and with a full kitchenette and complement of home comforts.
 For a little more space, Club Mezz sits on two levels.

 The Other Space spa’s vitality pool (open 8am to 9pm) has a Jacuzzi and acupuncture jets to make it all the more of an experience.